ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/filtering.md

 In this case the filters are applied like `title.Contains("John") && title.Contains("Doe")` rather than `title.Contains("John") || title.Contains("Doe")` how you probably intended it.

-## Removing AND / OR
+## Removing "and" / "or"

-If you do not want to expose `AND` and `OR` you can remove these fields with the descriptor API:
+If you do not want to expose `and` and `or` you can remove these fields with the descriptor API:

 ```csharp
 public class UserFilterType : FilterInputType<User>